yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 //-> "Amy is busy writing code!"
 ```

 `writeCode()` is a function, but more specifically an **action** for this class, and this class only.
-You can even try calling it in the file without the newScholarpreceding it, and see an error!
+You can even try calling it in the file without the newScholarpreceding it, and you'll see an error!

 <div class="try-it">
   <h2>Try It: Actions</h2>
   <p>Update your code so that you have the <code class="try-it-code">writeCode</code> action.
 Then, add another method of your choice to the scholar class!
 Call the action on an object to make sure it's working as expected.</p>
 </div>

 Just to be clear, actions written inside a class can **only** be called on objects created from that class.
-If you try to call it like a normal function, you'll run into problems.
+If you try to call an action like a normal function, you'll run into problems.

 ```swift
 var newScholar = Scholar(scholarName: "Amy", scholarGrade : 11)